codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 -   [**Files page**](../../repositories/files.md): displays the coverage percentage of each file
 -   [**Repository Dashboard**](../../repositories/repository-dashboard.md): displays the average coverage value for the files in the repository and how coverage is evolving over time
 -   [**Organization Overview**](../../organizations/organization-overview.md): displays the repositories in intervals of coverage percentages
+-   [**Repositories list page**](../../organizations/managing-repositories.md): displays the code coverage in each repository in your organization